-Dialogue optimization is defined by four main aspects:
+Dialogue optimization is defined by these main aspects:

 - Who.
 The visitors to whom optimizer is targeted.

 - Where.
 The URL(s) and channel on which the optimizer is active.

 - Variants.
 The variants that the optimizer uses to engage visitors.

 While most settings are pretty straightforward, given the multiple combinations possible when mixing variant strategies and optimization goals, deciding which to use can sometimes pose a challenge.

 Using the "Automatic" optimization, you let BlueConic perform the optimization for you.
 This strategy is based on a self-learning mechanism that continuously monitors historical data gathered from all variants and serves to visitors more often the variant(s) that are achieving the Optimization Goal at the highest rates at the given time.
 Over time the performance of variants can vary and the "Automatic" strategy will change the variants it is serving based on the current situation.
 The "Automatic" strategy is best used in the following scenarios:

 - You want to maximize clicks and conversions.

 - You want to limit the loss of conversions during the evaluation period.